Anubias nana: A Popular And Low-Maintenance Aquatic Plant

 Remember to choose a glue that is specifically formulated for aquarium use or Cyanoacrylate, as using regular household glue or adhesives can be toxic to aquatic life.

-Anubias Nana is a slow-growing plant, and the rate of growth can vary depending on various factors such as lighting, water parameters, and nutrient availability.
-On average, it can take several months for Anubias Nana to show significant growth and develop new leaves.
+It is a slow-growing plant, and the rate of growth can vary depending on various factors such as lighting, water parameters, and nutrient availability.
+On average, it can take several months for Anubias nana to show significant growth and develop new leaves.

 Do Anubias need to be fully submerged?

-Anubias plants, including Anubias Nana, are typically found in nature growing along the banks of rivers and streams, where their roots are submerged while the rhizome and leaves are partially or fully exposed to air.
-This means that Anubias can tolerate both fully submerged and partially emerged conditions.
+Anubias plants are typically found in nature growing along the banks of rivers and streams, where their roots are submerged while the rhizome and leaves are partially or fully exposed to air.
+This means that plant can tolerate both fully submerged and partially emerged conditions.

 In aquariums, Anubias can be grown fully submerged, which is the most common method of cultivation.
 When fully submerged, the plant can still thrive and grow as long as its basic care requirements are met, such as appropriate lighting, water parameters, and nutrient availability.